 Those reviews can tell you something you really want your potential software company needs to have!

 Grab a notebook and write down all your question about that company

-If you don’t ask something about your company, how will you know if you are a good fit with them?
+If you don’t ask something about your company, how will you know if you are a good fit for them?
 Write down all the questions you’re curious about and have a call with them so you won’t miss something.

 7 questions you need to ask: